Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.2.1 =
+* fix — unused $handle_code variable has been removed.
+Was causing some errors for folks.
+* fix — code introduced in 5.2 messed up the "via" option and the option to not include the URL.
+This has been fixed.

 = 5.2 =
 * security fix — adds (more) escaping throughout the plugin.
 Thanks to Paul de Wouters from HumanMade for the PR!